What are Featured Snippets and How Do You Get Them?

 Interestingly, have the #1 organic search result and getting the featured snippet are not the same thing.
 The featured snippet is not necessarily the #1 organic search result, but it’s the one Google deems best answers the specific question.

-Controversy around featured snippets
+The controversy around featured snippets

 Some webmasters don’t like featured snippets because they can lower the Click-Through-Rate – the numbers of people actually clicking your ad to get to your website.
 Research backs this up.